redphx/better-xcloud/README.md

 - **Force high quality codec (if possible)<sup>(\*)</sup>**
   > Force xCloud to use the best streaming codec profile (same as desktop & TV) if possible.
 You don't have to change User-Agent anymore.
   > You should enable this feature even if you're on desktop.
   > Not available for some browsers (Firefox, Safari...).
+Use the [changing User-Agent method](https://github.com/redphx/better-xcloud/wiki/User‐Agent) instead.
   > Use more bandwidth & battery.
   > Comparison video with the setting ON & OFF: https://youtu.be/-9PuBJJSgR4
 - **Prefer IPv6 streaming server**